 A Big Thank You to Our Judges

 Competing Teams in Action

 Jan Ramos from the School of Pharmacy and Amber Ferrand from the School of Physical Therapy (Winning Team)

 Ellen Robinson and Milagros Munoz from the School of Pharmacy and Emily Aven from the School of Physical Therapy

 Phu Dinh and Eunice Yoomin from the School of Pharmacy, Lillian Nguyen from the School of Physical Therapy, and Kimberly Smith from the School of Business MHA Program.

 From Left to Right: Dr. Chris Garcia (Business School-MHA Faculty), Dr. Amy Crocker (Physical Therapy Faculty), Amber Ferrand (Physical Therapy student), Jan Ramos (Pharmacy student) and Dr. Blair Sarbacker (Pharmacy Faculty)

-Here is a hint: These pictures are of students and faculty from the Feik School of Pharmacy, HEB School of Business and Administration’s Masters of Health Administration program, IIa Faye Miller School of Nursing, and the Physical Therapy School.
-They are participating in team building exercises at a local ROPES Course and are about to be part of someting BIG here at UIW and then nationally.
+These pictures are of students and faculty from the Feik School of Pharmacy, HEB School of Business and Administration’s Masters of Health Administration program, IIa Faye Miller School of Nursing, and the Physical Therapy School.
+They are participating in team building exercises at a local ROPES Course as part of their CLARION team building experience.

 How hard can it be to pick up a pole anyway?
 You'd be surprised.....they were!